fladd/floriankrause/research.md

 feasibility of using this as a neurofeedback signal during a visual motion task.

-And before that, I did my PhD at the Donders Institute for Brain, Cognition and Behaviour at Radboud University in Nijmegen, The Netherlands, as part of the Action and
+## Embodied Numerical Cognition
-Neurocognition group of Harold Bekkering as well as the Intention and Action group of Ivan Toni, and in collaboration with Oliver Lindemann from the Potsdam Embodied Cognition Group.
+I did my PhD at the Donders Institute for Brain, Cognition and Behaviour at Radboud University in Nijmegen, The Netherlands, as part of the Action and Neurocognition group of Harold Bekkering as well as the Intention and Action group of Ivan Toni, and in collaboration with Oliver Lindemann from the Potsdam Embodied Cognition Group.
 During this time I got concerned with the question of